 In this day and age, it’s difficult for developers to make a sequel that can cater to loyal fans while also drawing in a new group of players.
 This seems especially true for Pokémon, a series that focuses heavily on player preference.
 Everyone has a favorite starter, a favorite rival, a favorite gym leader, one generation they prefer over all others, and soon, we’ll all have a preferred Pokémon size.

-If you’re excited for Pokémon Sword & Shield and need a game to hold you over until it’s release, check out our list for the Best Games Like Pokémon.
+Looking for something to hold you over until Sword & Shield?
+Check out our curated list of the Best Games Like Pokémon.